Sdcrouse/careers-opening-the-line-of-communication/README.md

 Update your Careers Prep Tracker sheet with the date submitted.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-opening-the-line-of-communication'>Careers Opening the Line of Communication </a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/careers-opening-the-line-of-communication'>Opening The Line Of Communication</a> on Learn.co and start learning to code for free.</p>